loader image

 • Key Contacts

-For example, imagine your brand specializes in a new type of office paper that is made from recycled materials in a fully “green” process.
-You’re looking to expand your target market for paper sales—for example, mid-sized to large companies versus the small, single-location firms you’ve sold to in the past.
+For example, imagine your brand offers office paper made from recycled materials.
+You’re looking to reach mid-sized to large companies that can afford this environmentally friendly paper as opposed to the small, single-location firms you’ve sold to in the past.

-With firmographic data, you can discover the size of your new prospective firms, the industries they represent, the best way to contact them, and who the decision-makers are when it comes to making new internal purchases.
+With firmographic data, you can discover the size of the businesses in your database, the industries they represent, the best way to contact them, and who the decision-makers are for new internal purchases.

 Geographic Data